 Celebrate freedom, history, culture and have a ton of fun by celebrating Juneteeth Day in the Milwaukee area.

-Stick around all day long for an exception day of celebration.
-The Festival features musical performances, numerous vendors from food to toys, along with community organizations sharing helpful resources for residents of all ages.
+An annual festival that features musical performances, numerous vendors from food to toys, along with community organizations sharing helpful resources for residents of all ages, has been canceled due to COVID-19.

-Find all the info you need on the Milwaukee Juneteenth Day Festival HERE!
+Follow all updates on the Milwaukee Juneteenth Day Festival HERE!